 Alcohol Drug Test

 Alcohol drug tests may be performed in different scenarios such as random drug testing or post accident testing at work, if suspected to be driving under the influence by police officers, medical reasons, etc. The presence of alcohol can be detected by urine, blood, saliva, breath and hair.

-- Blood Test: Alcohol can surface in the blood for up to 12 hours.
+- Blood Drug Test: Alcohol can surface in the blood for up to 12 hours.

-- Saliva Test: This test detects the presence of ethanol (byproduct) in the saliva.
+- Saliva Drug Test: This oral swab drug test detects the presence of ethanol (byproduct) in the saliva.
 Alcohol ingestion can be detected within the past 24 to 48 hours in the oral fluids.
 This test is a bit expensive than the urine test, but easy to administer.

 Urine, blood and hair tests are frequently employed in legal, civil and forensic testing, but less frequently administered in workplace.
 Urine tests have the potential for cross-reactivity to other products and may produce inaccurate results.

 Alcohol itself can be detected in the urine only for a short time (less than 12 hours), but the byproducts such as ethyl glucuronide (EtG) and ethyl sulfate (EtS) can be detected for a longer period of time (3 days after last drink).